priyadilipmishra/myprojects/README.md

-# 📊 Telecom Customer Churn Prediction
+# 📊 Customer Churn Prediction

 An **end-to-end machine learning project** for predicting customer churn in the telecom industry.
 This project is based on the [Telecom Churn Dataset](https://www.kaggle.com/datasets/barun2104/telecom-churn).